-Public Notices are not required for this request.
-X Public Notice was posted at the property 7 calendar days prior to the meeting.
-X Public Notice was mailed to property owners within a 500' radius 10 days prior to the meeting.
-Public Notice was mailed to the adjacent property owners 20 days prior to the meeting. $\underline{X}$ Public Notice was published in the Sun Sentinel July 5,2019, 10 calendar days prior to the meeting. $\underline{X}$ Public Notice was posted to the City's website 10 calendar days prior to the meeting. $\underline{X}$ Public Notice was posted in the main lobby at City Hall 10 working days prior to the meeting.
+Public and Courtesy Notices \underline{X} Courtesy Notices are not applicable to this request.
+Public Notices are not required for this request. \underline{X} Public Notice was posted at the property 7 calendar days prior to the meeting. \underline{X} Public Notice was mailed to property owners within a 500' radius 10 days prior to the meeting.
+Public Notice was mailed to the adjacent property owners 20 days prior to the meeting. \underline{X} Public Notice was published in the Sun Sentinel July 5,2019, 10 calendar days prior to the meeting. \underline{X} Public Notice was posted to the City's website 10 calendar days prior to the meeting. \underline{X} Public Notice was posted in the main lobby at City Hall 10 working days prior to the meeting.
 X Agenda was posted on Monday, July 8, 2019, at least 5 working days prior to meeting.